Sorting Out the Light Heavyweight Division - Back Sports Page

 ‘Stylebender’ wants it, Blachowicz wants it, and the UFC wants it.
 This match-up is still trending towards being made official in the near future.
 This fight seemingly came out of the blue, but it gained steam quickly.

-Heading into UFC 254, it was made known that if Jared Cannonier beat Robert Whittaker, he’d be next to face Adesanya.
+Heading into UFC 254, it was believed that if Jared Cannonier beat Robert Whittaker, he’d be next to face Adesanya.
 Things didn’t fall that way though, as Whittaker proved to be the better fighter that day.
 Adesanya-Whittaker 2 never really jumped off the page to fans or the champ.
 Then Dana White broke news, whether it was factual or not, that Whittaker was uninterested in facing ‘Izzy’ again.

 There was the Adesanya-Jones back and forth on Twitter also; leading people to believe and lobby for that fight to happen sooner than planned.